-If you make unique handmade jewellery, colourful crochet creations or any other handcrafted item, you may be wondering how to sell handmade items online.
+If you make unique handmade jewellery, colourful crochet creations or any other handcrafted item, you may be wondering how to sell handmade items online as a handmade seller or artisan maker.

-Although selling handmade items in the UK can seem overwhelming at first, in this article we’ll break it down into a list of the best craft selling sites in the UK, from Etsy to MadeMe and more.
+Although selling handmade items in the UK can seem overwhelming at first.
+In this article we’ll break it down into a list of the best craft selling sites in the UK, helping makers and small craft businesses choose the right platform, from Etsy to MadeMe and more.

 Where to sell handmade items in the UK

-When considering where to sell homemade crafts in the UK, most of the sites below are online marketplaces that allow you to use their platform to sell your products to customers.
-They usually charge a membership fee or take a commission of your sales, but they can be a great way to grow your business.
+When considering where to sell homemade crafts in the UK, most of the sites below are online marketplaces that let indpendent sellers to use their platform to sell your products to customers.
+They usually charge a membership fee or take a commission of your sales, but they can be an effective way for creative sellers to grow their audience.

 Etsy

 Etsy is the most well-known online shop for crafts and gifts, so it’s ideal if you want to get your product in front of a global audience.
-However, it does charge a per-item fee for listings and takes a 6.5% commission of your sales, so you will need to work out whether this structure is worth it for you.
-For more information, read our article how to sell your handmade crafts on Etsy
+However, it does charge a per-item fee for listings and takes a 6.5% commission of your sales, so you’ll need to decide whether the pricing model works for your maker business.
+For more information, read our article how to sell your handmade crafts on Etsy.

 Folksy